An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Spelling variations of this family name include: Montgomery, Mongomery, Montgomerie, Mungummery and many more.

-First found in Renfrewshire, where they were granted lands by Malcolm Canmore, King of Scotland.
+First found in Renfrewshire (Gaelic: Siorrachd Rinn Frił), a historic county of Scotland, today encompassing the Council Areas of Renfrew, East Renfrewshire, and Iverclyde, in the Strathclyde region of southwestern Scotland, where they were granted lands by Malcolm Canmore, King of Scotland.
 The manor of Eaglesham became the Clan seat of the family for many centuries.
 Looking further back, we found Roger de Montgomery, who came from the Castle of Sainte Foi de Montgomery, in Lissieux, Normandy, arrived in England with William the Conqueror.
 Soon after the Battle of Hastings, Roger was granted lands on the Welsh Border in the County which later took his name, Montgomeryshire.
 However, Roger's grandson, Robert de Montgomery went to Scotland with Walter FizAlan, also of the Welsh border country, who became high Steward of Scotland and some claim the progenitor of the great Stewart Clan.
 Although Normandy has so far been established as the origin of this family, a family legend related in a poem places their origin earlier, perhaps, even to Roman times: "A noble Roman was the Root, from which Montgomeries came, Who brought his legions from the war, and settled the same.
 Upon a hill twixt Rome and Spain.
 Gomericus by name; From which he and his offspring do their sire name still retain."

 Another 217 words(16 lines of text) are included under the topic Early Montgomery Notables in all our PDF Extended History products.

 Some of the Montgomery family moved to Ireland, but this topic is not covered in this excerpt.
-Another 295 words(21 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 337 words(24 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were: